-Students are eligible to participate in any activity of the university including intercollegiate athletics, except during the semester following academic dismissal (if allowed to re-enroll).
-For athletic eligibility, the student must also meet the following NAIA requirements.
-National Association of Intercollegiate Athletics (NAIA) Eligibility Regulations apply to all student athletes at all NAIA affiliated institutions of higher learning.
+Students are eligible to participate in any activity of the university including intercollegiate athletics.
+For athletic eligibility, the student must also meet the following National Association of Intercollegiate Athletics (NAIA) Eligibility Regulations which apply to all student athletes at all NAIA affiliated institutions of higher learning.

 The following regulations apply to new freshman student athletes.